GabrielCopper/GabrielCopper/README.md

 - 🤖 AI-native thinking baked into every layer
 - 🌍 Remote-first, async-friendly, globally experienced

----

-## 📍 About Me
+## About Me

 - 🗺️ Based in **Tivoli, Italy**
 - 💼 7 years across Fortune 100 & high-growth startups
 - ⚽ Avid **Inter Milan** supporter — *Forza Nerazzurri!* 🖤💙
-- 🧠 Always exploring the frontier of AI and agentic systems
+- 🧠 Always exploring the frontier of AI and agentic system

----

 ## 📬 Let's Connect

 If you're building something ambitious — a SaaS platform, an AI-powered product, or anything in between — let's talk.

----

 *"The best code is the code that ships."*